raulstechtips/cluster-config/README.md

 # cluster-config
-kustomize/helm charts, Argo CD applications
+helm charts, Argo CD applications, and raw manifests for the cluster.